December 1, 2022

 Community

-If you want a community of folks where you can find encouragement to write and eyes to review drafts, check out the #writing-and-drafts channel on discord.multiprocess.io.
+If you want a community of folks where you can find encouragement to write and eyes to review drafts, check out the #writing-and-drafts channel on the Software Internals Discord.

 Is it worth writing about?